kelysot/SingersProject/README.md

 It provides a REST API for submit reviews for various singer, user authentication, and various other essential functionalities.

-This project is built with Python, FastAPI, and SQLite.
+This project is built with Python, Flask, and SQLite.

 ## Features